What is Print-On-Demand?

-We’ve answered the three most popular questions potential POD business owners have when they are just starting out, including the difference between business models, the total associated costs, and considerations for international shop owners.
+We’ve answered the three most popular questions potential POD business owners have when they are just starting, including the difference between business models, the total associated costs, and considerations for international shop owners.

 1. What is the difference between Print-On-Demand and Dropshipping?

 Print-on-demand and dropshipping businesses operate on the same premise: the seller does not handle the product.
-However, there are several differences that make print-on-demand a more viable business opportunity over dropshipping.
+However, several differences make print-on-demand a more viable business opportunity over dropshipping.

-One of the big differences between print-on-demand and dropship businesses is that with the former, you are selling your own product.
+One of the big differences between print-on-demand and dropship businesses is that with the former, you are selling your product.
 This is extremely important when it comes to brand viability.
-With dropshipping, you’re basically marketing and facilitating the sale of an already made product.
+With dropshipping, you’re marketing and facilitating the sale of an already-made product.
 You run a high risk of competition with other dropshippers who are sourcing the same product.
 Your business is running exclusively on brand notoriety and marketing tactics to differentiate yourself from the competition.

-On the other hand, with print-on-demand businesses you’re developing your own designs.
-While the actual physical product (i.e. the t-shirt, mug, pillow) is a separate brand, you are customizing it with your own white label and design that can be copyrighted and registered.
+On the other hand, with print-on-demand businesses, you’re developing your designs.
+While the actual physical product (i.e. the t-shirt, mug, pillow) is a separate brand, you are customizing it with your white label and design that can be copyrighted and registered.
 This protects your product from competition and is much more sustainable as your product is unique.

 A last consideration to make when considering your online business strategy is the over-saturation of the dropshipping industry.
-With the recent surge in interest in low-cost business ideas, dropshipping has become ubiquitous with young entrepreneurship.
-However, with a flood in the market it’s now more difficult to find third-party suppliers who want to work with you, and also products in a niche that hasn’t been tapped yet.
+With the recent surge in interest in low-cost business ideas, dropshipping has become ubiquitous among young entrepreneurs.
+However, with a flood in the market, it’s now more difficult to find third-party suppliers who want to work with you, and also products in a niche that hasn’t been tapped yet.
 While there are still viable opportunities abound, print-on-demand is the safer option for new business owners looking for long-term sustainability.